alieeeeeeeen/common-use-cases/src/react-createcontext/README.md

 * 1 create Context
 * 2 create provider, which provides the theme context
 * 3 create consumer, which receives the theme content, and wrap a stateless component into the consumer
-* 4 create the stateless component, just blindly receives what it gets withouut caring who gives it.
+* 4 create the stateless component, just blindly receives withouut caring who gives it.